sensu/sensu-docs-legacy/source/docs/0.17/getting-started-with-checks.md

 ### Create the check definition for Cron

 The following is an example Sensu check definition, a JSON configuration file located at `/etc/sensu/conf.d/check_cron.json`.
 This check definition uses the [check-procs plugin](#install-dependencies) to determine if the Cron service is running.
 The check is named `cron` and it runs `/etc/sensu/plugins/check-procs.rb -p cron` on Sensu clients with the `production` subscription, every `60` seconds (interval).

+_NOTE: Sensu services must be restarted in order to pick up configuration changes.
+Sensu Enterprise can be reloaded._

 ~~~ json
 {